Magnetism in Gemstones

 Hessonite Garnet, Mali Garnet, Peridot, "Indicolite" Tourmaline, "Verdelite" Tourmaline, Yellow Tourmaline

-Demantoid Garnet, a variety of Andradite, is the only transparent green gemstone of average size that picks up, and this response can be considered diagnostic for Demantoid.
+Demantoid Garnet, a variety of Andradite, is the only transparent green gemstone heavier than 3/4 ct that picks up, and this response can be considered diagnostic for Demantoid.
 A rare exception is green Color Change Garnet, which has a modified grayish green color and also shows a pick-up response.
 Orange Spessartine Garnets is the only orange transparent primary gemstone of average size that picks up, and this is diagnostic for Spessartine.
 Rare exceptions are orange Malaya Garnets and orange Color Change Garnets that contain a high percentage of Spessartine.
+Among non-garnets, orange Rhodochrosite is an example of a rare orange transparent gem that picks up.
 Note that Spessartine Garnet can also be red, in which case it cannot be distinguished from red Almandine Garnet by magnetic response alone.

 The Direct Method